singhphd/ojs-graphical-abstract-plugin/graphicalAbstract/README.md

 - Validates file type (JPEG/PNG).
 - Available in **English** and **Hindi**.
 - Works with the standard OJS plugin architecture.
+- Displays the graphical abstract below the article title on issue and article pages.

 ---